peaBerberian/paul-envs.sh/README.md

 1. Copy `.env.example` to `.env` and configure it
 2. Populate the `configs/` directory with your dotfiles (merged with `$HOME`)
-3. Build: `docker compose build`
+3. Build the container: `docker compose build`
+4. First initialize the persistent "volumes" (needed after a build):
+   `docker compose --profile init run --rm reset-volumes`
+5. Run the container each time you want to work on the project:
-4. Run: `docker compose run --rm devenv`
+   `docker compose run --rm devenv`

 ## What's this